kidKrishkode/ClickPort.github.io/README.md

 ## Development

-ClickPress is developed using HTML, CSS, Bootstrap, and JavaScript, on hex framework making it lightweight and easily accessible on any device.
+ClickPort is developed using HTML, CSS, Bootstrap, and JavaScript, on hex framework making it lightweight and easily accessible on any device.

 ### Technologies Used:
 - HTML